HackYourFutureBelgium/home/students/asking-for-help.md

 ### Project Board: `BLOCKED`

-If you are very stuck or confused on an assignment, move your card to the `BLOCKED` column and leave a comment in your issue describing what has you blocked.
+If you are stuck or confused about the week's project, move your group's card to the `BLOCKED` column and leave a comment in the issue describing what has you blocked.
 Include screen shots of your debugger, [link(s) to specific line(s) of code](https://help.github.com/en/github/managing-your-work-on-github/creating-a-permanent-link-to-a-code-snippet), and a list of things you've already tried.
 A coach, alumni, or classmate will be around soon to help you figure it out.

 When you're no longer stuck, give a shout-out to whoever helped you and move your issue out of the `BLOCKED` column.

+### Labels: `help-wanted`

+When you are blocked on your individual homework assignments, you can add the label `help-wanted` and share your issue on the class Slack channel.
+As with the group issues, please include screen shots of your debugger, [link(s) to specific line(s) of code](https://help.github.com/en/github/managing-your-work-on-github/creating-a-permanent-link-to-a-code-snippet), and a list of things you've already tried.

 ---